To savor what is most sweet, we often need to shed the most sweat

 Why are some pleasures considered lower and some higher?
 Because of their results.
 If they lower our consciousness, making us more fixated on small things and more self-centered, then those pleasures are lower.
 They are lower also because they last for a lesser time; they are fleeting.

 Higher pleasures are those that last much longer.
-Also, they bring out our higher side; they expand our consciousness and align our actions with higher realities, infusing our life with meaning, purpose and fulfillment.
+Also, they bring out our higher side; they expand our consciousness and align our actions with higher realities, infusing our life with meaning and purpose.

 However, raising our consciousness to the spiritual level requires effort because our consciousness is presently caught and bound at the material level.
 That’s why the Bhagavad-gita (18.37) states that uplifting joys taste like poison initially but like nectar eventually.